realvnc-labs/tacoscript/docs/functions/pkg/README.md

             - create-file
         - unless: neovim --version
         - onlyif: date +%c|grep -q "^Thu"
+        - manager: apt

 We can interpret this script as:

 The desired state of the script 'install-neovim' neovim package in version `0.4.3-3` to be installed in the target host system.
 As shell it will use `bash`.Before running installation it will update list of available packages (`refresh` = true).
-If this script is executed under the Ubuntu/Debian Linux OS, the tacoscript will execute this command as:
+This script will be executed with the `apt` package manager as:

     - apt update -y
     - apt install -y neovim=0.4.3-3